PyRepair/maniple/training-data/LLM_summarizer/luigi/28/prompt_response_response_3.md

     def table_exists(self, table, database='default', partition=None):
         if partition is None:
             stdout = run_hive_cmd('use {0}; show tables like "{1}";'.format(database, table))

-            return table.lower() in map(str.lower, stdout.split())
+            return stdout and table.lower() in stdout.lower()
         else:
-            stdout = run_hive_cmd(
-                """use {0}; show partitions {1} partition ({2})""".format(database, table, self.partition_spec(partition)))
+            stdout = run_hive_cmd("""use %s; show partitions %s partition (%s)""" % (database, table, self.partition_spec(partition)))

             return bool(stdout)
 ```

-This revised version addresses the bug by performing a case-insensitive comparison between the table name and the `stdout` output.
-In the case where `partition` is provided, the function checks for the presence of partitions in the output.
+In the corrected version, the comparison of table names in the `stdout` output is performed in a case-insensitive manner using `lower()` to convert both strings to lowercase for comparison.

-By making these adjustments, the `table_exists` function should now accurately determine the existence of a table, including cases where the table name's letter case may vary.
-This revised function can be used as a drop-in replacement for the buggy version.
+This corrected code ensures that the `table_exists` method handles case insensitivity for table name checks, resolving the bug identified in the test cases.
+It can be used as a drop-in replacement for the buggy version of the function.